swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

   bytes.initialize(to: value, count: size) bytes[size] = 0

-  // Unsafe pointer conversion is requred to invoke readCString.
+  // Unsafe pointer conversion is required to invoke readCString.
   // If readCString is inlineable and compiled with strict aliasing,
   // then it could read uninitialized memory. readCStr(UnsafePointer(bytes))